sumitarora02/sumit-udagram/README.md

 ### Instructions -
 Please follow the below steps to execute this project successfully.

-Deployment -
+##### Deployment -
 Execute the below scripts in the same order.

 1. Clone the repository from Github (https://github.com/sumitarora02/sumit-udagram) into your local machine, or download the code directly from github master.
 2. Execute the below to create public and private keys and upload to AWS.
-./utils/create-secure-key.sh
+- [x] ./utils/create-secure-key.sh
 3. Execute the below to create iam stack with all the relevant roles and policies for accessing the public S3 bucket provided by Udacity.
-./utils/create-stack.sh iam-stack iam/iam-stack-template.yml iam/iam-parameters.json
+- [x] ./utils/create-stack.sh iam-stack iam/iam-stack-template.yml iam/iam-parameters.json
+4. Execute the below to create network stack with all network components.
-./utils/create-stack.sh network-stack network/network-stack-template.yml network/network-parameters.json
+- [x] ./utils/create-stack.sh network-stack network/network-stack-template.yml network/network-parameters.json
+5. Execute the below to create jumpbox / bastion host stack, to be deployed on the public subnets.
-./utils/create-stack.sh jumpbox-stack jumpbox/jumpbox-stack-template.yml jumpbox/jumpbox-parameters.json
+- [x] ./utils/create-stack.sh jumpbox-stack jumpbox/jumpbox-stack-template.yml jumpbox/jumpbox-parameters.json
+6. Execute the below to create server stack, to be deployed on private subnets.
-./utils/create-stack.sh server-stack server/server-stack-template.yml server/server-parameters.json
+- [x] ./utils/create-stack.sh server-stack server/server-stack-template.yml server/server-parameters.json

 Access the website link from the output from the Load Balancer -

-Rollback -
+##### Rollback -
+In case you wish to rollback the cloud formation stacks, you can do it one by one - all thanks to the in-built modularity.
-Execute the below scripts in the same order.
+Please follow the steps in same order.
-1.
+- [x] ./utils/delete-stack.sh server-stack
+- [x] ./utils/delete-stack.sh jumpbox-stack
+- [x] ./utils/delete-stack.sh network-stack
+- [x] ./utils/delete-stack.sh iam-stack
+- [x] ./utils/delete-secure-key.sh